labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBTMC
 ~~~~~~~~~~~~~
-A :any:`NetworkUSBTMC` resource describes a :any:`USBTMC` resource available
+A :any:`NetworkUSBTMC` resource describes a `USBTMC`_ resource available
 on a remote computer.

 Flashrom
 ~~~~~~~~
-A Flashrom resource is used to configure the parameters to a local installed flashrom instance.
+A :any:`Flashrom` resource is used to configure the parameters to a local installed flashrom instance.
 It is assumed that flashrom is installed on the host and the executable is configured in:

 .. code-block:: yaml